By KBB.com Editors

 Given the target market, the NV200's styling – or lack thereof – shouldn't be a cause for concern.
 Accessibility comes in the form of minivan-like dual sliding side doors and 60/40 split rear French doors that open 180 degrees.
 At just over 21 inches, the cargo load floor is about two inches lower than that of the Transit Connect, and undercuts the Ram C/V Tradesman by over three inches.
 Unlike the Transit Connect, however, the NV200 does not offer pre-cut templates for custom graphics or a choice of wheelbase lengths.

 For reasons of safety, we strongly recommend opting for the Rear Door Glass Package.
-If your tastes run more towards in-vehicle connectivity, the $950 Technology Package includes a navigation system with a 5.8-inch display, Bluetooth, a backup camera, Pandora radio compatibility, and Google Send to Car, which lets you transfer an address or business listing to the vehicle from virtually anywhere.
-Value seekers in need a backup camera at a cut-rate price should look to the aftermarket, for it offers an array of wireless cameras for about $100.
+If your tastes run more towards in-vehicle connectivity, the Technology Package includes a navigation system with a 5.8-inch display, Bluetooth, a backup camera, Pandora radio compatibility, and Google Send to Car, which allows the transfer of an address or business listing to the vehicle from virtually anywhere.
 Finally, an Exterior Appearance Package is also available for SV grades, which adds wheel covers and body-color bumpers, mirrors, and door handles.

-The 2013 Nissan NV200 makes do with a 2.0-liter 4-cylinder engine that produces 131 horsepower and 139 lb-ft of torque.
+The 2014 Nissan NV200 makes do with a 2.0-liter 4-cylinder engine that produces 131 horsepower and 139 lb-ft of torque.
 A gearless continuously variable automatic transmission (CVT) sends that power to the front wheels.
-This thrifty powertrain combination nets the NV200 a 24 mpg combined rating from the EPA, besting both the Transit Connect and Ram C/V Tradesman.
-As is the case with its competitors, the 2013 Nissan NV200 runs on regular unleaded gasoline.
+This thrifty powertrain combination nets the NV200 a 24 mpg combined rating from the EPA.
+The 2014 Nissan NV200 runs on regular unleaded gasoline.

 131 horsepower @ 5,200 rpm